The Chocolate Festival at Jade Mountain

 jade-mountain-chocolate

 Stay tuned to the Jade Mountain website for updates on future chocolate events.
-The Discover Chocolate Festival will be held December 10-15, 2019.
-Events such as this are why I honoured St. Lucia as the World’s Top Exotic Chocolate Destination in the first volume of “Chocolatour: A Quest for the World’s Best Chocolate.”
+Events such as the Jade Mountain Chocolate Festival are why I honoured St. Lucia as the World’s Top Exotic Chocolate Destination in the first volume of “Chocolatour: A Quest for the World’s Best Chocolate.”

 Have you been to a chocolate festival that blew your mind?
 If so, please share the details with us here!